roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/connecting-to-chirpstack/README.md

   caption="Filling the Device Parameters"
 />

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
+If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
 If you want to join in ABP mode and CN470 frequency, then, select “**DeviceProfile_ABP_CN470**” in the “Device-Profile” item.
 If you want to join in ABP mode and other frequencies except AS923 and CN470, you should select “**DeviceProfile_ABP**” in the “Device-profile” item.
 :::